Do you feel like your always giving but don't get much back?

-You can get out of the addictive cycle and practice coping skills to heal yourself.
-Find out if the best way to help your loved one is to take care of yourself in an unmanageable situation.
+Find out if the best way to help is to take care of yourself in an unmanageable situation.
 Getting the right support in a safe environment makes a difference.
 You don't have to suffer alone.
 You can learn how to take care of yourself without being selfish.

 How I can help

-You may feel emotionally and physically drained by all the chaos.
-Getting you back on track is where the work starts.
+You may feel emotionally and physically drained by taking care of others.
 Practicing good self-care, setting boundaries and saying no are all important for you as well as for your children.

 If that's not for you, that's okay.
 We'll practice these concepts and valuable tools in session so that you can get back to your own life.
 You deserve to get your needs met too.